szcarr/TextToSpeech/README.md

 <br>
 After all these have been set you can run:
 You can then do:
-python3 livespeechserver.py    <----  on the server
+python3 livespeechserver.py    <----  on the server<br>
 python3 livespeechclient.py    <----  on the client
 <br>